RanggaBS/bully-scripting/docs/01-game-reference/scripting-enumeration/blip-coronas.md

 # Blip Coronas

 Blip coronas refer to the part of the blip drawn on the ground.
-All though not every type here refers to a 'corona', they are still called coronas for lack of a better known term.
+Although not every type here refers to a 'corona', they are still called coronas for lack of a better known term.

 The names of coronas are made up based on experimentation, and the list is not necessarily complete.